FIPS 140-2: The FIPS Inside Approach

 - Cost savings: Acquiring a FIPS validation is expensive.
 With an incorporated FIPS-validated encryption module, you are not burdened with the full cost of FIPS testing and certification.
 And, if you choose to get an official FIPS certificate for your end product, the cost is far less than the original testing.

 - Maintenance is someone else’s responsibility: When you purchase FIPS-validated hardware and/or software from a reliable vendor or manufacturer, you don’t have to worry about maintenance of the FIPS certificate.
 FIPS certifications expire (and require re-testing) every five years.
 In addition, significant hardware and/or software changes require a new FIPS certification.
 Many module vendors offer the service of maintaining a current FIPS certification for you whether it be for the regular five-year expiration or for an unexpected hardware/software change.

 - Reduced time-to-market: Because FIPS implementation should begin early in the design stage of a product and because the FIPS certification process can take a year or more, incorporating an encryption module that already has FIPS 140-2 validation makes sense.
 It would greatly shorten the time-to-market of your end product.

 - Time/personnel constraints: Like we stated earlier, the FIPS validation process is complicated and difficult.
 And, to effectively develop a FIPS-worthy encryption module, your engineering team must know all the ins-and-outs of the cryptographic requirements for validated modules.
 Trusting a reliable vendor (with an experienced encryption engineering team) to develop the module frees up your engineering team to focus on other end product features.

-To learn more about our 60-SOM, visit the 60-SOM product page.
+To learn more about our Summit SOM 8M Plus, visit the Summit SOM 8M Plus.